 Stock Lending Matters.
 In 2017, a purported class action antitrust complaint was filed in the Southern District of New York against six stock lending prime broker defendants, including UBS-S, its Parent and affiliates, as well as EquiLend, a trading platform and purveyor of post-trade services.
 The named plaintiffs purport to represent a class of all persons or entities that directly or through an agent entered into at least 100 stock loan transactions meeting certain criteria with one of the U.S.-based entities of the prime broker defendants from January 1, 2012, until February 22, 2021.
 The plaintiffs allege that the defendants conspired to block the evolution of the stock lending market from an OTC environment, in which stock loans are intermediated by prime brokers, to an electronic market, in which borrowers and lenders can transact directly with one another.
 Plaintiffs allege violations of Section 1 of the Sherman Act and New York State law and seek unspecified treble damages, fees and costs.
 In September 2018, the court overseeing the litigation denied defendants' motions to dismiss.
+The Company and certain other defendants have reached an agreement in principle to settle the matter.
+That settlement in principle, which covers a class period of January 7, 2009, through August 23, 2023, received preliminary approval from the court on September 1, 2023.
 In January 2018, November 2018, and May 2019, various entities associated with defunct stock lending platforms, including QS Holdco, SL-x and various SL-x affiliates, filed actions in the Southern District of New York raising claims similar to the class plaintiffs' claims and also seeking treble damages and other relief.
 Defendants moved to dismiss these complaints.
 In August 2019, the court dismissed the QS Holdco complaint, and in January 2020, the court denied QS Holdco's motion to alter or amend the judgment.
-In October 2021, the court granted defendants' motion to dismiss the SL-x and SL-x affiliates' complaints.
-Plaintiffs have appealed.
+In October 2021, the court dismissed the SL-x complaints.
+The SL-x affiliates' appeal of that decision was denied in March 2023.

-- Government sponsored entities ('GSE") bonds: Starting in February 2019, class action complaints were filed in the US District Court for the Southern District of New York against the Company and other banks on behalf of all persons or entities who traded GSE bonds.
-A consolidated complaint was filed alleging collusion in GSE bond trading between January 1, 2009 and January 1, 2016.
-In December 2019, the Company and eleven other defendants agreed to settle the class action for a total of \$250,000,000.
-The settlement has been approved by the court and this matter is now resolved. - Communications recordkeeping: The SEC and CFTC conducted investigations of UBS-S, certain affiliates, and other financial institutions regarding compliance with records preservation requirements relating to business communications sent over unapproved electronic messaging channels.
+Communications recordkeeping: The SEC and CFTC conducted investigations of UBS-S, certain affiliates, and other financial institutions regarding compliance with records preservation requirements relating to business communications sent over unapproved electronic messaging channels.
 UBS-S and certain affiliates cooperated with the investigations, and, in September 2022, UBS agreed to pay civil monetary penalties of USD 125 million to the SEC and USD 75 million to the CFTC to resolve these matters.